noxworld-dev/opennox/CODING.md

 So for now all the code in this port must be in plain C, **no C++ is allowed**, with the exception of *non-critical* and *self-contained* code, e.g. movie playback.

-Furthemore, includes of such code must be surrounded by defines which allow easy disabling of such a code in a way that does not affect the main codebase.
+Furthermore, `#include` of such code must be surrounded by defines which allow easy disabling of such a code in a way that does not affect the main codebase.

 ## Use open standards